cpgr/moose/modules/porous_flow/doc/content/modules/porous_flow/index.md

 module enables the user to model problems with any combination of fluid, heat and geomechanics.

-## Other sources of information

-This documentation is based on earlier latex documentation, and we are still in the process of transferring the latex into the online format.
-You may find the latex documentation and its associated PDF files at `porous_flow/doc/theory`, `porous_flow/doc/tests` and in the `porous_flow/test/tests` directories.

 ## Theoretical foundation

 The equations governing motion of fluid and heat in porous media that are implemented